moehmeni/mp3cloud/README.md

 # FreeMp3Cloud.com Downloader
-A light-weight wrapper around FreeMp3Cloud.com to download songs by the given query.
+A lightweight wrapper around FreeMp3Cloud.com to download songs by the given query.

 ## Installation
 ```